project-image

 We did it!

-7 months ago – Fri, Mar 01, 2024 at 06:31:29 AM
+about 1 year ago – Fri, Mar 01, 2024 at 06:31:29 AM

 Thanks to your support, we get to bring our book baby into the world.
 This anthology was a dream project only four months ago, and now it is actually happening.
 We can’t wait to share our stories of reinvention, rebirth, and transformation with you.